ikaro1192/homebrew-tap/README.md

 | --- | --- | --- |
 | macOS | arm64 (Apple Silicon) | upstream prebuilt tarball |

-macOS Intel / Linux 向けバイナリの tarball が upstream に追加された段階で `Formula/paninfraspec.rb` に対応する `on_intel` / `on_linux` ブロックを足してください。
+Once upstream publishes tarballs for macOS Intel or Linux, add the corresponding `on_intel` / `on_linux` blocks to `Formula/paninfraspec.rb`.

 ## Releasing a new version

-upstream で新しい release が切られたら、以下を更新します。
+When a new release is cut upstream, update the following:

-1. `version` を新タグに合わせる
+1. Bump `version` to match the new tag.
-2. 各 asset の `sha256` を `gh release view vX.Y.Z --repo ikaro1192/PanInfraSpec --json assets` で取得して差し替える
+2. Replace each asset's `sha256`, fetched via `gh release view vX.Y.Z --repo ikaro1192/PanInfraSpec --json assets`.
-3. `brew install --build-from-source ./Formula/paninfraspec.rb` と `brew test paninfraspec` で確認
+3. Verify with `brew install --build-from-source ./Formula/paninfraspec.rb` and `brew test paninfraspec`.